MarcL01/RewindCSS/README.md

 ## FAQ
 How to attach references?
-You can use the 'ref' property of any Rowind component.
+You can use the 'ref' property of any Rewind component.
 ```
 <Button ref={yourRef}/>
 ```